 Peace and Justice

-A major academic peace and justice commitment is my role as coordinator of the remarkable Socialist and Marxist Studies Lecture Series at the University of Maine.
-The main sponsor of this weekly series is the interdisciplinary Marxist-Socialist Studies Minor at the University of Maine of which I’m the coordinator.
-The weekly series, begin in 1988, has had over 400 programs on a tremendous diversity of topics.
+A major academic peace and justice commitment has been Allen’s role as coordinator of the remarkable Socialist and Marxist Studies Series at the University of Maine.
+The main sponsor of this weekly series is the interdisciplinary Marxist-Socialist Studies Minor at the University of Maine of which Allen served as the coordinator until his retirement in 2020.
+The weekly series, began in 1988, and Allen served as the coordinator until his retirement in 2020 when he became the co-coordinator with Professor Michael Swacha.
+The lecture series has had over 600 programs on a tremendous diversity of topics.
 This is one of the outstanding educational offerings at the university with consistently well-attended programs, excellent presentations, lively discussions, and extensive media coverage.
-Programs are held on most Thursdays at 12:30-1:45 in the Bangor Room of the Memorial Union.
-Some of the programs are available as internet podcasts by accessing peacecast.us and peacecenter.org
+In February 2021, Doug Allen delivered his lecture program on “Moral, Philosophical, and Spiritual Nonviolence and Socialism in 2021.”
+Some of the programs are available on the series website at umaine.edu/SocialistAnd MarxistStudiesSeries.